 The Farm

 Filigreen Farm is situated on 97 acres in Anderson Valley, Mendocino County, California.
-It is a Demeter-certified Biodynamic and CCOF-certified organic diversified farm whose primary products are tree fruits, blueberries, olives, wine and table grapes, and houses a production garden (flowers and vegetables), livestock, apiary, and an ongoing inquiry into water revitalization.
+It is a Demeter-certified Biodynamic and CCOF-certified organic diversified farm whose primary products are tree fruits, blueberries, olives, wine and table grapes, cut flowers, and vegetables.
+In addition to food production, the farm also supports an apiary and an ongoing inquiry into water revitalization.
 Filigreen is located on land once inhabited and managed by the Tabahtea (Tah-bah-tay) Pomo First Peoples named after Taa-Bo-Tah, or Long Valley.

 From Homestead to Biodynamic Farm

 Situated between mixed coniferous forest of redwood and fir to the west and oak woodland to the east, Filigreen borrows from both climatic zones to house a diverse range of cultivars.
 The farm was originally homesteaded by the Farrer family in 1906, following European colonization.
 The Farrers ran a dairy and produced hops, apples and alfalfa, along with seasonal vegetables for sale at their roadside stand.
-In the late 1980s the property was developed as a Biodynamic apple orchard, and then in 2000 was donated to the Yggdrasil Land Foundation, who leased the land to Filigreen Farm, LLC.
+In the late 1980s the property was developed as a Biodynamic apple orchard, and then in 2000 was donated to the Living Lands Trust (formerly known as Yggdrasil Land Foundation), who leased the land to Filigreen Farm, LLC.
 A conservation easement held by the Anderson Valley Land Trust assures its use for organic and Biodynamic agriculture in perpetuity.

 Today, the farm takes its cues from the larger ecosystem in which it sits.
 Chris and Stephanie Tebbutt, who now lead Filigreen Farm, ensure most inputs are sourced on-site and continually experiment with new cultivars, rootstocks, training methods, and nursery techniques that give the farm the independence it needs for intensive production.
 Year-round experimentation and research are core elements of the farm’s mission.
 Six other families participate in the working life of the farm, four of whom reside at Filigreen.